 Now all devices are paused from updating for 35 days.
-When the pause is removed, they will be offered the next quality update, which ideally will not have the same issue.
-If there is still an issue, the IT admin can pause updates again.
+When the pause is removed, they'll be offered the next quality update, which ideally won't have the same issue.
+If there's still an issue, the IT admin can pause updates again.

 I want to stay on a specific version

-When you set the target version policy, if you specify a feature update version that is older than your current version or set a value that isn't valid, the device will not receive any feature updates until the policy is updated.
-When you specify target version policy, feature update deferrals will not be in effect.
+When you set the target version policy, if you specify a feature update version that is older than your current version or set a value that isn't valid, the device won't receive any feature updates until the policy is updated.
+When you specify target version policy, feature update deferrals won't be in effect.

 Manage how users experience updates